 The module contains multiple implementations of the same cipher as listed below.
-If multiple implementations of the same cipher are present, the module selects automatically which cipher is used based on internal heuristics.
+If multiple implementations of the same cipher are present, the module selects the most appropriate cipher based on internal heuristics.

 The Approved security functions are listed in Table 3.
 Column four (Algorithm Certificate Number) lists the validation numbers obtained from NIST for successful validation testing of the implementation of the cryptographic algorithms on the platforms as shown in Tables 2a and 2b under CAVP.